bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

 All the geometric primitives that you'll need for this project, you already have them.
-So that part should feel easier.
+So that part should feel easy.
 The new part is implementing Dijsktra's algorithm.
 In csci2200 we discussed the pseudocode for Dijkstra.
 In this project you have an opportunity to work through  the details.